 How Much Protein Do I Need?

 Most official nutrition organizations recommend a fairly modest protein intake.
-In the last couple of years, Health Canada has removed the recommended daily value of protein suggesting that “most people get enough protein” and now suggest that people “chose a variety of protein foods” as part of a healthy diet.
+In the last couple of years, Health Canada has removed the recommended daily value of protein suggesting that “most people get enough protein” and now suggests that people “chose a variety of protein foods” as part of a healthy diet.
 Unfortunately, the term “most people” is very broad and it suggests that some people are still not consuming enough.
 Prior to this change, the recommended daily value for protein was 0.8 grams per kilogram (or 0.36 grams per pound) of body weight per day and, therefore, it would be recommended that a 150-pound person consume, at minimum, 54 grams of protein per day.

 As a general rule, this formula is a great place to start.
 With a few simple calculations, you can quickly determine if you are in the right ballpark of protein intake, and although some people will certainly be consuming enough protein, others may discover they are falling short.
 For example, someone eating a standard North American diet of a bagel for breakfast, a sandwich for lunch and a bowl of pasta for dinner will likely not meet their recommended intake.
 It is also important to keep in mind that this recommendation is based solely on the amount to avoid protein deficiency or malnutrition; it does not necessarily reflect an ideal intake.
 Depending on the specific individual and their goals, there are certain situations where it may be advantageous to increase protein intake.

 High Protein Foods

 Although there are truly too many foods to list, here are some of the most popular high-protein foods and the amount of protein they provide per serving: